Spoilers for The Legend of Zelda (game series) and Game Theory (Web-based series).

 Then Link passes through an impossible corridor (a space which not only allows him passage from place to another, but which also completely turns everything on its head in the process) and meets the Happy Mask Salesman, who is basically a whole blog post in himself.
 When Link finally does emerge, blinking, into the sunlight of Clock Town, he has about five seconds of observing harmless urban life before he notices that the Moon is clearly planning to crash into the planet.
 Or, in the case of the DS remake, to beat the residents to death with his enormous schnozz.

 And on it goes.
 The aggregate effect is that the player is always aware of how uncanny and unsettling everything is, even in the more pleasant moments.
 The bizarre behaviour of the other characters is therefore also thrown into stark relief on those rare occasions when anyone else comments on the strangeness of things going on in Termina.

 ‘But,’ I hear you cry, ‘Surely this is all tone?
 What does this have to do with world-building?’.
 Well, it is actually the reason why the world-building in Majora’s Mask works so well.
 As my last two posts in the series discussed, TLoZ is more about building a mythos than a world.

 That is just as well.
 The Hyrule of OoT is actually quite pokey and inhabited by only a few dozen people.
 Breath of the Wild (BotW) has a greater scope, but still suffers from under-population and, to the north and west, feels as though it is part of something still larger and more enigmatic than Hyrule itself due to the way in which the game prohibits venturing beyond the ravine.
 The limitations in the game’s scope spark awkward questions like, ‘What is beyond Hyrule?
-What adventures await in the rest of the world?’ and the answers are, inevitably, ‘None, due to technical limitations’, an answer which is so unsatisfying that there are whole YouTube channels devoted to “theorizing” about what is “really” there.
+What adventures await in the rest of the world?’ and the answer is, inevitably, ‘None, due to technical limitations’, an answer which is so unsatisfying that there are whole YouTube channels devoted to “theorizing” about what is “really” there.